brooth/jeta-samples/hello-jeta/README.md

 ### Step 7: Usage

-Last step we need to do is to invoke out `MetaHelper`.
+The last step - we need to invoke our `MetaHelper`.
 Here is the complete listing of `SayHelloApp`:

 ```java
 package org.brooth.jeta.samples;